 Give them time to rest, then start heading back home.
 Keep monitoring your pup’s pace as you walk.
 If the dog slows down even more, it’s a sign you’ve walked too far.

-Always account for the time it takes to return home — the walk isn’t finished until you get back home.
+Always account for the time it takes to return home — the walk isn’t finished until you get home.

 Monitoring your dog doesn’t stop once you’re back from the walk.
 You also need to watch your pup’s behavior after the walk.